The Wild: Production

 In a 2004 presentation by Walt Disney Animation Studios, The Wild was announced in collaboration with the San Francisco-based Complete Pandemonium and Toronto-based C.O.R.E.
 Digital Pictures companies.
 The Walt Disney Studios had invested in C.O.R.E. as an alternative to Pixar Animation Studios, whose initial deal with Disney was ending.
-This was the first and only film produced by C.O.R.E. via their C.O.R.E.
+This was the only film produced by C.O.R.E. via their C.O.R.E.
 Feature Animation division, prior to their closure in 2010.